-The CSIRO is the largest scientific research organization in Australia.
-It has a total staff of some 7,500 people located in more than 100 laboratories and field stations throughout Australia.
+The CSIRO is the largest scientific research organisation in Australia.
+On 30 June 1984 it had a total staff of 7,270 people located in more than 100 laboratories and field stations throughout Australia.
 About one-third of the staff are scientists.

 It is a statutory body established by the Science and Industry Research Act 1949.
 Under the Act, CSIRO replaced the former Council for Scientific and Industrial Research, established in 1926.
-The Organization was restructured by amendments to the Act in 1978.
+The organisation was restructured by amendments to the Act in 1978.